NickBlow/nick-blog/public/articles/a-hack-for-durable-objects-with-astro/index.md

 You can't bind Durable Objects to the legacy Cloudflare Pages integration.
 But Workers Assets is *just* a worker, meaning it can access everything a normal worker can.
 Like Durable Object bindings...

+**NOTE: This only works when built.
+I'm still trying to find a good solution for dev mode.
+In the mean time you can run a separate worker in another terminal.**

 ## Durable Objects, an aside

 Durable Objects are really cool.
 They're essentially persistent compute + storage, with neat pseudo-actor semantics.